CTPE’s focus on lower mid-market aims to deliver higher returns…by William Heathcoat Amory

 Bull

-• Strong and long track record of beating listed equity returns
+• Long, strong track record of beating listed equity returns

 • Diversified exposure, complemented by significant proportion of co-investments